SEL-Columbia/infrastructure-planning/missions/ProductionCountdown-20160711.md

     Update validation
         https://github.com/SEL-Columbia/infrastructure-planning/issues/5
-        Consider how to send error messages regarding invalid numbers with commas
+        Consider sending error messages on invalid numbers with commas

-    Add instructions on how to set up the system on a new machine

-    Write test to make sure blank entries in local override columns use global value Write test to make sure local override for household consumption works
+    Add instructions on how to set up the system on a new machine Test that local override for household consumption works Test that blank entries in local override columns use global value